mack73/azure-alerts-to-teams/README.md

 # azure-alerts-to-teams
-Arm template to publish a logic app that publishes Azure Service Health alerts to a Teams channel.
+Arm template to deploy a logic app and alert that publishes Azure Service Health alerts to a Teams channel.

 Currently the Service Health alerts in Azure do not allow notiifcations to be pushed to Teams.
 To fill this gap, these Arm templates can be used to deploy the following:
 1. An API connection to Teams